mariorendic/Neighborhood-Map/README.md

 To start using this project follow these steps:

-1. Download or clone from: $ git clone https://github.com/mariorendic/Neighborhood-Map
+1. Download or clone by: $ git clone https://github.com/mariorendic/Neighborhood-Map.git
 2. Open the repository `cd Neighborhood-Map`
 3. Install all dependencies `npm install`
 4. Start the application `npm start`